Barracudach/CallStack-Spoofer/README.md

 # CallStack-Spoofer

-A simple tool that will make it harder to find your code by stackwalker or other stack analyze.
+A simple tool that will make it harder to find your code by stackwalker or other stack analyze.<br/>
-This works both in the kernel-mode and in the user-mode.
+This works both in the kernel-mode and in the user-mode.<br/>
-Safe with runtime exceptions.
+Safe with runtime exceptions.<br/>

 [How in work, PoC](#PoC)